-• Be aware of SSW policy related to agency training and potential classroom conflicts: "In the rare event that a student is mandated to attend a field placement training that conflicts with a scheduled course, the instructor will consider resulting absences as excused and follow university policy (See UB SSW Student Handbook.)
-In such instances, students will notify the field education office or their field liaisons about the conflict. • All field hours must be completed within the specific semester.
+- Students may need to work their field placement hours around their final exams.
+It is important to discuss this with the Field Educator at the time of interview. - Please note that the field placement resumes before classroom instruction begins in the Spring semester. - Be aware of SSW policy related to agency training and potential classroom conflicts: "In the rare event that a student is mandated to attend a field placement training that conflicts with a scheduled course, the instructor will consider resulting absences as excused and follow university policy (See UB SSW Student Handbook.)
+In such instances, students will notify the field education office or their field liaisons about the conflict. - All field hours must be completed within the specific semester.